CamCove-Crichton/Whiskey-d_Away/README.md

 - Created a url for the view to be able to render the view and return it to a template
 - Then added the template for the url to return the content to, and added the basic layout for the template, and will return to it for more additions and customisation
 - Added a bit more styling to the tour_detail template and a couple anchor tags that look like buttons to either pay for a tour or to add a tour to the basket
+- Updated the tours model so I could have my tour_catergory field as a many to many field, so I could have more that one category per tour to be able to enable me to have tours assigned to country categories, to easily assign the filter by country for the tour experiences

 ### Future Developments